 Oggetto:

 Alberto Pelissero’s lectures (6 hours) will give a general outline of Indian religious and philosophies as well as of literary sources regarding several kind of practices.

-Matteo Cestari’s lectures (30 hours) will deal with meditative practiced in Buddhism and individuating practices in Daoism, from the perspective of religious studies and philosophy.
+Matteo Cestari’s lectures (30 hours) will deal with meditative practiced in Buddhism and Chinese religions, from the perspective of religious studies, philosophy and sociology.
 Particular theoretical importance will be given to the ideas on practices by Michel Foucault, Pierre Hadot, Pierre Bourdieu and Nishida Kitarō.
 Moreover, the question of technology will be discussed in relation to the problem of practice and the body.

+Oggetto: